wilsonify/wilsonify.github.io/content/recipes/LEMONMINT QUINOA107.md

 and green onions to it.
 Toss well and fold in the almonds.
 Taste to see if you want more salt,

-mint, or whatthefuckever.
+mint, or whatthe ever.
 Serve at room temperature or cold.

 ## Modifications
-Rinse it under some cool water to make sure it isn’t bitter as fuck when you cook it.
+Rinse it under some cool water to make sure it isn’t bitter as   when you cook it.

  Just use the smallest side on your box grater to grate the zest.
 You don’t need any fancy equipment.

- The almonds are optional but add a fucking crunch you won’t regret.
+ The almonds are optional but add a  crunch you won’t regret.